Edward Yang: Plays and other work

 In 1989, Yang formed his own production company, "Yang and his Gang", which was renamed "Atom Films and Theater" in 1992, after one of Yang's favorite anime television shows while growing up, Osamu Tezuka's Astro Boy.
 Atom Films and Theater not only was involved in the production and financing of films, but also staged theatrical productions and plays, as well as experimental high-tech multimedia pieces.
 In 1992, Yang also put on a production of a play he wrote entitled Likely Consequence, a video-taped performance of which can be viewed on The Criterion Collection Blu-ray/DVD of A Brighter Summer Day (1991), released in March 2016.

 Yang, in addition to narrative audiovisual works, also worked in the advertisement business, releasing in 1997 a TV commercial for Mitsubishi with music composed by his then-wife Kaili Peng.

 In 2001, Yang had finished a script about a young kid who travels the world with just a cellphone and a credit card.
-Regarding that, "those two things are all you need now.
-It's a new world and there are a lot of stories we can tell each other," said the cineaste.
-In the same year, Yang also hoped to make a film in Seattle and a second world war story set in Taiwan.
+Regarding that, he said, "those two things are all you need now.
+It's a new world and there are a lot of stories we can tell each other."
+In the same year, Yang also hoped to make a film in Seattle and a World War II story set in Taiwan.

-In addition to these unrealized projects, Yang planned to make The Wind, an animated feature with Jackie Chan budgeted at $25m, to be drawn by Yang, heading a team of animators.
+In addition to these unrealized projects, Yang planned to make The Wind, an animated feature with Jackie Chan budgeted at $25 million, to be drawn by Yang, heading a team of animators.

 Death

 Yang died on June 29, 2007, at his home in Beverly Hills, as a result of complications from a seven-year struggle with colon cancer.
 He died beside his wife, concert pianist Kaili Peng, and son Sean.

+Yang was interred at Pierce Brothers Westwood Village Memorial Park and Mortuary.